 Process Evaluation:

 A type of evaluation used to monitor and document implementation.
-It can aid in understanding the relationship between specific intervention elements and outcomes.(Saunders, Evans, & Joshi, 2005) A process evaluation may consider fidelity, dose, reach, recruitment, context, and challenges or barriers encountered during intervention delivery.
+It can aid in understanding the relationship between specific strategy or intervention elements and outcomes.(Saunders, Evans, & Joshi, 2005) A process evaluation may consider fidelity, dose, reach, recruitment, context, and challenges or barriers encountered during strategy or intervention delivery.
 (Rychetnik et al., 2004)

 Program